lombardyappdesigns/OmniVoice-Audio-Studio/README.md

 Runs on NVIDIA GPU, Apple Silicon (MPS), or CPU.
 Output is 24kHz WAV.

-## Tech stack:

-Python/Flask backend, pure HTML/JS frontend (single file, no framework), OmniVoice diffusion model.
-The whole thing runs locally — you just open the HTML file in a browser pointed at the Flask server.
-No install beyond pip install and pulling the model weights.
-Happy to answer questions about the implementation.
-The voice design consistency system was probably the trickiest part to get right — making sure every paragraph sounds like the same person when you're designing a voice from scratch rather than cloning one.

 # Installation and User guide

 **1 System Requirements & Installation**